Platane/Procedural-Flower/README.md

 var flower = Flw.LimitedFlower.create( container , option , runByMySelf );
 ```

 option is a set of key/value.
-See example for futher informations.
+See examples for futher informations.
-runByMySelf, if true the flower will use requestAnimationFrame to update itself by the time.
+runByMySelf, if true the flower will use requestAnimationFrame to update itself.
+If false, consider to call the method flower.cycle( delta_ms ).

 ### Flw.RampantFlower

-A flower that never stop growing.
-The window scroll to keep view on the top of the stem.
+A flower that never stops growing.
+The window scrolls to keep view on the top of the stem.

 [RampantFlower example](http://platane.github.com/Procedural-Flower/examples/RampantFlower.html)